-The KU Work Group was awarded a five-year grant (2010-2015) as a scientific partner in the National Healthy Communities Study.
+The Center for Community Health and Development was awarded a five-year grant (2010-2015) as a scientific partner in the National Healthy Communities Study.
 Funded by NHLBI and several other NIH Institutes, CDC, and the Robert Wood Johnson Foundation, this national study will examine what works in community-level efforts to prevent childhood obesity in nearly 200 U.S. communities.
 Full Story...

 Child/Youth Health and Development